 Academics must provide all of the following information to support their application.

-All supervisors must undertake mandatory training, which involves both face-to-face online workshops and self-paced online training.
-This training must be completed within the first six months.
-Supervisors are also expected to continue professional development in this area of their practice through participation in Communities of Practice, undertaking additional self-paced online training, attending workshops and reading relevant materials.
+All supervisors must undertake mandatory training, which involves both face-to-face online workshops, a workbook, and self-paced online training through the Research Supervisors Hub in Brightspace.
+Access will be granted pm approval by the Dean Graduate Research, and training must be completed within the first six months of registration.
+Supervisors are also expected to continue professional development in this area of their practice through participation in Communities of Practice, undertaking additional self-paced online training, attending workshops, and reading relevant materials.

-Researchers who are supervising First Nations HDR candidates or candidates undertaking on-Country research are required to complete a short course: Supervising First Nations Candidates and on-Country Research, which is run several times throughout the year.
+Supervisors who are supervising First Nations HDR candidates or candidates undertaking on-Country research are also recommended to complete a short course: Supervising First Nations Candidates and on-Country Research, which is run several times throughout the year.
 An Expression of Interest process is used due to limited numbers.

 For more information visit Supervisor Training